Best things to do in Cancún

 Why go?
 Because you're in Mexico, duh.
 Though the Tequila Museum is little more than a glorified gift shop, it's still worth a visit for hotel-room tequila or take-home bottles to stock your liquor cabinet.
 They don't have a website, but you can find it at Kukulcán shopping mall in the Hotel Zone.

 What is it?
 A Mexican restaurant where local products are prepared with French techniques and the menu changes daily.

 Why go?
-If you’re lucky enough to snag one of the seven tables available to diners at Du Mexique, you’re in for a treat.
+If you’re lucky enough to snag one of the few tables at Du Mexique, you’re in for a treat.
 Owner Sonya Grimond and chef Benjamín Ferra y Castell deliver personalized service in a cozy atmosphere where the focus is on experiencing food in unique and exciting combinations.